pranav-ap/blog/content/posts/regularization.md

 This makes **L1** useful when you have many features that for feature selection.

-Lasso shrinks the less important feature’s coefficient to zero thus, removing some feature altogether.
-So, this works well for feature selection in case we have a huge number of features.

-In other words, neurons with **L1** regularization end up using only a sparse subset of their most important inputs and become nearly invariant to the “noisy” inputs.
-In comparison, final weight vectors from **L2** regularization are usually diffuse, small numbers.
-In practice, if you are not concerned with explicit feature selection, **L2** regularization can be expected to give superior performance over **L1**.

 # L2 Regularization

 **L2** Regularization is the most common form of regularization.
 It adds a penalty term to the loss function to discourage the coefficients from holding large values.
 The penalty is simply the *sum of squares all coefficients*,